 Critical Care Strategy - Ontario's Critical Care Strategy is a seven-fold strategy to improve access, quality, system integration, and enhance the overall health system by addressing the policy, funding, and operational issues that contribute to wait times for critical care across the system.
-As a further evolution of this strategy, CCSO is supporting the implementation of a provincial program that will provide Ontario hospitals with a standardized practice for Surge Planning and Management.
+As a further evolution of this strategy, the Critical Care Secretariat (now CCSO) is supporting the implementation of a provincial program that will provide Ontario hospitals with a standardized practice for Surge Planning and Management.